US STOCKS-Futures climb ahead of data on jobs, manufacturing

 By Chuck Mikolajczak

-Capital One Financial shed 0.8 percent to $51.90 in premarket trade after the company said it would sell $1.25 billion of its common stock to pay for a portion of its acquisition of HSBC's U.S. credit card business and forecast a strong first-quarter profit.
+* Capital One Financial dipped 1.5 percent to $51.55 in premarket trade after the company said it would sell $1.25 billion of its common stock to pay for a portion of its acquisition of HSBC's U.S. credit card business and forecast a strong first-quarter profit.

 * Yellen says Fed to raise interest rates at an upcoming meeting